Yandex Cloud

 In this command, specify the network and its subnets where your load balancers will reside.

 If you set namespace to the default namespace, Gateway API may work incorrectly.
-We recommend that you specify a value different from all existing namespaces (e.g., gateway-api-space).
+We recommend specifying a value different from all the existing namespaces, e.g., gateway-api-space.

 Note